emoodyv/BaseballWARvContracts/README.md

 ## Why did we select this topic?

+We want our fantasy baseball teams to perform better and that comes through identifying which set of players may be due for a good statistical year based on being within their walk year.
+That, and also it's fascinating to see how a player performs throughout a season and see how intrinsic value produced in the current year can have them produce at a higher level could lead to a better payday for many seasons to follow.
-We want our fantasy baseball teams to perform better?
+But yeah, bottom line - we want our fantasy teams to perform better.

 ## Hypothesis (question(s) we hope to answer with the data)